AjishSuresh/-ESP32-S3-Memory-Subsystem-Performance-Benchmark/README.md

 # 📊 ESP32-S3 Memory Subsystem Performance Benchmark

+Part 3 of the project "Optimizing Energy Consumption and Real-Time Performance in IoT-Driven Embedded Systems.
 This repository contains benchmark results and analysis for the ESP32-S3 memory subsystem, focusing on sequential vs. random access performance, cache efficiency, and memory latency.
 The tests were conducted using a custom benchmark code under different configurations to evaluate the impact of CPU frequency scaling (DFS) and memory access patterns.

 ## 🛠️ Test Configuration
 | Parameter               | Specification                     |